matijakolaric-com/django-music-publisher/docs/introduction.rst

 Django Music Publisher is a tool for **managing metadata** on musical works and recordings, including data on writers, recording and performing artists, albums and music libraries, as well as **royalty distribution processing**.

-It uses **Common Works Registration (CRW)** protocol for batch registartions of musical works.
+It uses **Common Works Registration (CRW)** protocol for batch registrations of musical works.

-Built by an experienced developer with over 12 years of experience in music publishing, it focuses on doing several crucial tasks in music publishing effectivelly and integrates well with similar tools.
+Built by an experienced developer with over 12 years of experience in music publishing, it focuses on doing several crucial tasks in music publishing effectively and integrates well with similar tools.

 Project Scope
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++